nikramakrishnan/freetype-site/docs/ft2-basic_types.md

 </div>

-This is equivalent to the ANSI&nbsp;C &lsquo;size_t&rsquo; type, i.e., the largest _unsigned_ integer type used to express a file size or position, or a memory block size.
+This is equivalent to the ANSI&nbsp;C `size_t` type, i.e., the largest _unsigned_ integer type used to express a file size or position, or a memory block size.

 <hr>